Quiet & Courtesy Hours

-Public Safety should be called immediately at 717-336-6911 (x6911) for all fire alarms.
+Campus Safety should be called immediately at 717-337-6911 (x6911) for all fire alarms.
 Two emergency evacuation drills are held each semester to ensure that all students are familiar with evacuation procedures.
-Anytime a fire alarm sounds everyone must evacuate the building and remain outside until notified that it is safe to return by a Security Officer or Residence Life Staff member.
-During an evacuation, residents are to follow emergency procedures including any Residence Life Staff instructions.
+Anytime a fire alarm sounds everyone must evacuate the building and remain outside until you are notified that it is safe to return by a Campus Safety Officer or Residential Education staff member.
+During an evacuation, residents are to follow emergency procedures including any Residential Education staff member instructions.

 - Guns, firearms, knives longer than three-inches, or weapons of any type, including BB and pellet guns